 The WooCommerce extension store has hundreds of more free and premium options, each one specific to the world of selling online.
 Find solutions for marketing, payments, shipping, customer management, and more.
 And, finally, you can always download and install a premium or free WordPress plugin from third-party developers.

 Both Wix and WooCommerce include all the functionality needed to start and run an online store.
-Design your website, list your products, collect payments, ship or deliver your items virtually, and follow up with customers.
+Design your ecommerce website, list your products, collect payments, ship or deliver your items virtually, and follow up with customers.

 But again, due to the open-source nature of WordPress, WooCommerce allows you to create anything you’d like, without limits.
 If there isn’t a solution already built into WooCommerce, there’s almost certainly a plugin or extension available to meet your needs.
 And if there still isn’t a solution, then you can hire a developer to create something for you, since the software code is readily available to view and modify.